 - The characters are humanised toys rather than humanised animals but there’s not much point in making a distinction.
 Each of their characteristics doesn’t have much to do with their real-world animal counterparts, except that Piglet likes Haycorns (as do real pigs, apparently).

-- Some feminist critics have ascribed Pooh with gender characteristics, but Nikolajeva argues for a gender-free Pooh.
+- Some feminist critics have ascribed Pooh with gender characteristics.
+Children’s literature critic Maria Nikolajeva argues for a gender-free Pooh.
 The Forest is a ‘pregender’ universe.
 Note that the voice of Pooh, when adapted for television/film is quite high pitched, though narrated by an older male.
 This is both ‘youthful’ and results in a sexually ambiguous character.The characters of the Pooh stories can be viewed as a ‘collective protagonist’ (from Jungian thought), with each character representing faults and virtues particular to some adults and some children, but Pooh himself (the hero) has faults and virtues common to children.
+I argue that no character can be genderless because in English we have no gender neutral pronoun.
+The characters are ‘sexless’ rather than genderless.

 - The characters are introduced gradually, one or two at a time in each story, which is like a child’s gradual discovery of their own traits.